stormpath/stormpath.github.io/source/guides/token-management/index.markdown

 ---

 {% docs info %}
-Currently supported Stormpath's REST API.
+Currently supported in Stormpath's REST API.
 Support for SDKs and Integrations is coming soon.
 Reach out to us on support for an update.
 {% enddocs %}

 In this guide, we will discuss how to use Stormpath to authenticate your users for an `OAuth 2.0 Access Token`, and how to manage these tokens in Stormpath.